-Founded by visionary Steve Jobs and the first US company valued above US$1 trillion, Apple is a revolutionary brand that has turned the world of technology upside down with some of the most iconic inventions of the century, including the iPod, iPhone and the iOS operating system.
-Rumours persist of their intention to release an electric, self-driving car in competition with Tesla.
+Founded by visionary Steve Jobs and the first US company valued above US$1 trillion, Apple is a revolutionary brand that has turned the world of technology upside down with some of the most iconic inventions of the century, including the iPod, iPhone, and the iOS operating system.
+Rumors persist of their intention to release an electric, self-driving car in competition with Tesla.

 Compare brokers and their commissions, tradable assets, markets, and more using Finty.